CraftsmenLtd/BloodConnect/docs/development/DonorSearch.rst

 - ``docs/architecture/Database.rst`` — the DynamoDB single-table layout,
   including the H3-keyed GSIs.
 - ``docs/development/MobileAppDevelopment.rst`` — how the mobile app
-  consumes the public nearby-posts API that shares the H3 index.
+  consumes the public nearby blood requests API that shares the H3 index.